laktek/punch/README.md

 # Punch
-## A Fun and easy way to build modern websites
+## A Fun and Easy Way to Build Modern Websites

 Punch is a framework designed to cater the modern web development needs.
 No matter whether you are a beginner or an expert, a designer or a developer, prototyping a simple idea or buidling a complex web application, Punch can make your workflow productive and joyful.